 How Stress and Sleep are Connected

 There’s something called the sleep-stress cycle that many of us can likely relate to.
 It starts when you don’t get enough sleep.
 You start to feel stressed, which leads to more poor sleep, and so on and so on.
-The American Psychological Association conducted a study and found that 45% of subjects felt even more stressed when they didn’t get enough sleep.
+The American Psychological Association conducted a study and found that up to 45% of people surveyed felt even more stressed when they didn’t get enough sleep.
 This stress led to feeling like their minds were racing, and feeling more sluggish during the day.

 What’s more, is the research found that most Americans would be happier, healthier and safer if they had an extra 60 to 90 minutes of sleep per night.
 Other side effects of this cycle include feeling irritable, angry, or overwhelmed, lacking motivation or energy, and losing patience with family members.
 It’s clear that the cycle yields unwanted effects, but how can you break it?

 We’ve got some ideas that may help.

 Our sleep-wake cycle is a pattern in the body that ensures we feel tired at roughly the same time each night and wakeful around the same hour each morning.
 We can easily interfere with it though by consuming caffeine late in the day, looking at blue light devices in the evening, exercising vigorously within a few hours before bed, or focusing too much on stress.
 Because of that, it’s important to create a fixed ritual before bedtime.
 While you can use journaling to itemize the issues causing stress, be sure this is done several hours ahead of bedtime.
 Shortly before bed should be a “no-worry zone” and you should do things that lead to calmness and mental ease.
 You can try meditation, gentle yoga, a hot bath, or any of the other tips in this article.
 The main goal is to cue yourself to set aside worry and focus on healthy and happy sleep.
 To learn more about creating a nightly ritual that works for you, click here.